AdityaAtulTewari/CS429HPrep/README.md

 I've made a number of horrible mistakes in the mult.c file.
 See if you can find them and use vim to fix them.
 After you have fixed that, continue on to the next part.
-The next command will do what is called add that file to staging, meaning it will be commited on the next commit.
+The next command will do what is called add that file to staging, meaning it will be committed on the next commit.
 ``` bash
   git add mult.c
   git status